London Zoo: Second World War 1939–1945

-After the start of the Second World War, the London Zoo was closed multiple times for over a week, the first time being from 11:00am on 3 September 1939, when all zoological places were closed by order of the government.
+After the start of the Second World War, the London Zoo was closed multiple times for over a week, the first time being at 11:00 am on 3 September 1939, when all zoological places were closed by government order.
 Valuable animals were transferred to Whipsnade Zoo during the war for safety.
 On 27 September 1940, high explosive bombs damaged the Rodent house, the Civet house, the gardener's office, the propagating sheds, the North Gate and the Zebra house.
-In January 1941 the Camel House was also hit, and the aquarium could not open until May 1943 due to extensive bombing.
+In January 1941, the Camel House was also hit, and the aquarium could not open until May 1943 due to extensive bombing.
 No animals were harmed during the incidents, although a zebra, a female ass, and her foal escaped from the zoo during the bombings.
 For safety reasons, all venomous animals were killed at London Zoo.
-Throughout the war members of the armed forces paid half price for entry, and the wounded entered free of charge.
+Throughout the war, members of the armed forces paid half price for entry, and the wounded entered free of charge.

 Since 1946

 In 1962, 'Caroline', an Arabian oryx, was lent to Phoenix Zoo, Arizona, US, in the world's first international co-operative breeding programme.
 Today, the zoo participates in breeding programmes for over 130 species.

-In the 1980s, London Zoo housed 8,000 animals of more than 900 species, and in the 1990s the zoo possessed 7,000 animals of 850 species; the next biggest collection in Britain was Chester Zoo, with just under 3,500 animals.
+In the 1980s, London Zoo housed 8,000 animals of more than 900 species, and in the 1990s, the zoo possessed 7,000 animals of 850 species; the next biggest collection in Britain was Chester Zoo, with just under 3,500 animals.
 Many of the species in London Zoo could not be seen anywhere else in the country, such as the wombat, Tasmanian devil or long-nosed potoroo.
 Although this vast collection was part of the zoo's appeal, it may also have been one of the main causes of its financial problems.
 This contributed to the zoo being faced with closure in the 1980s.
 Due to the public change of attitude to animals kept in captivity and unsuitably cramped space, the zoo also suffered dwindling visitor numbers.
-However, when it was announced that London Zoo would close in 1991, a swell of public support in visitors and donations allowed the zoo to continue its work, attempt to balance its books, and take on the huge task of restoring its buildings and creating environments more suitable for animal behaviour in the late 20th century.
+However, when it was announced that London Zoo would close in 1991, a swell of public support in visitors and donations allowed the zoo to continue its work, attempt to balance its books and take on the huge task of restoring its buildings and creating environments more suitable for animal behaviour in the late 20th century.
+The BAFTA winning 1993 documentary series The Ark by Molly Dineen chronicled this period of time.

 One benefit of the 'swell of public support' was the development of volunteer staff.
-Employed by both Education and Animal care, these volunteers give one day a week to assist the running of London Zoo and can be recognised by their red pullovers.
+Volunteers who give one day a week to assist the running of London Zoo, wearing red pullovers, are employed by both Education and Animal care.

-During the covid epidemic that started in 2020, the zoo closed from 21 March to 15 June 2021, causing a "perilous financial position" due to loss of revenue.
+During the COVID epidemic, which started in 2020, the zoo was closed from 21 March to 15 June 2020.
+This closure resulted in a "perilous financial position" for the zoo due to the loss of revenue.

 The Snowdon Aviary was redeveloped as Monkey Valley, opening in 2022.